-5 THINGS I learned about divorce from my Dad
+5 THINGS I learned about divorce

 At the time of my divorce, my Dad was 90 years old.
 I was losing my mind (and so many other things) and my Dad was my rock.
 You see, he’d gotten divorced after a 13-year marriage.
 He had been blindsided, much like I was.
 Through the tears, in those first few days, I managed to ask him…how do you live through this???
 Here is what he said: